 With the focus on core concepts, skills and competencies, Learnlife draws from knowledge linked to multiple subjects.
 In some contexts (depending on the learner), core concepts for numeracy, literacy or other areas need to be understood as building blocks to deeper learning and skill development.
 When it comes to integrating knowledge, Learnlife designs and/or co-creates projects and quests that draw from multiple traditional subject areas, developing the capacity for creative problem solving and other key competencies.

-Learnlife Barcelona is a predominantly English-speaking environment that responds to groups of learners that would like to conduct a certain number of activities in another language.
+Learnlife Urban Hub in Barcelona and Eco Hub in Castelldefels are predominantly English-speaking environments that respond to groups of learners that would like to conduct a certain number of activities in another language.
 For example, learners can divide into language groups to participate in our morning discussions around important community topics such as standards, trust and problem resolution.
 In this way the same conversation, facilitated by our Learning Guides, might take place simultaneously in Spanish, English and Catalan at different points around the Centre.